How to Transition Out of Sales and Find a New Career Path

 Project manager

-Project and operations managers ensure projects are completed properly and on time, and smooth out any kinks that get in the way.
+Project managers ensure projects are completed properly and on time, and smooth out any kinks that get in the way.
 As a salesperson, you’ve managed pipelines and you’ve quickly pivoted your roadmaps, both of which are necessary to succeed in project management or operations.

 Product marketing manager